LoopKit/loopdocs/docs/faqs/FAQs.md

 You can build Loop using just a browser on any device: [Browser Build](../gh-actions/gh-overview.md).

-If you want to use [Mac-Xcode Build](../build/overview.md), there is a hacked way of installing macOS on a Windows computer called a **Virtual Machine**.
+If you want to use [Build with *Mac*](../build/overview.md), there is a hacked way of installing macOS on a Windows computer called a **Virtual Machine**.
 [This link](https://macosvmware.tech.blog/) provides some helpful information.
 This **Virtual Machine** method will not work on PCs that have AMD processors, only Intel.
 Double check that your computer uses an Intel processor before attempting the virtual machine method.
 If you want to try this, there are mentors on [The Looped Facebook Group](https://www.facebook.com/groups/TheLoopedGroup) who can assist.

 ## How often do I need to get on the computer for Loop?

 When you use the Browser Build method, you need to access a browser at least once every 90 days to [Update with Browser](../gh-actions/gh-update.md).
 This is simple enough to do that you can do the steps on your phone in just a few minutes.
 Several people are already working on automated methods so that won't be required, but a manual Build Actions step is required for now.

-When you use Mac-Xcode Build: the short answer is (1) when you first build and (2) once per year minimum after that.
+When you use Build with *Mac*: the short answer is (1) when you first build and (2) once per year minimum after that.
 (If you decide to use a free Apple Developer Account, you will need to get on the computer every 7 days.)

 Loop code is updated periodically to include new features and bug fixes.
 When those updates are released, you'll need access to a browser or an Apple computer again to update your Loop app.

 Loop updates are **not** available through the iPhone's app store...instead you do the app update yourself

-* If using Mac-Xcode build: use this link: [update instructions](../build/updating.md)
+* If using build with *Mac*: use this link: [update instructions](../build/updating.md)
 * If using Browser build: use this link: [Update with Browser](../gh-actions/gh-update.md#how-to-update-or-rebuild)

 In general, there are updates to Loop released a few times a year - these can occur more frequently after a major release.